COE Department of Educational Specialties

 928-853-1393

-Northern Arizona University, in partnership with the College of Education, is once again hosting this 4-day event on campus in Flagstaff.
-We invite you to participate in the workshops being held, where you will learn how to create and sustain successful indigenous language immersion programs.
+Northern Arizona University’s College of Education is once again hosting this four-day event on campus.
+We invite you to participate in the workshops where you will learn how to create and sustain successful indigenous language immersion programs.

 Northern Arizona University